Sending in records

 • Site centroid grid refs are often used, but beware of giving a false impression of accuracy if the site covers a large area.
 As a guide, woodlands and cemeteries are normally given a 1km (4 digit) grid ref, while churchyards, being smaller, are given a 100m (6 digit) grid ref.

-• The first name in the list should always be the main recorder, as that name will also go in as determiner for the records.
+• The first name in the list should always be the individual who was the main recorder, as that name will also go in as determiner for the records.

 Species found

 The species list can then be typed in, and there is a drop-down list to help with this (but be careful to pick the right entry, we get a lot of records for Cladonia rangiferina that should be C. rangiformis!).
 It can also be entered by using BLS numbers, or by copying in a typed list from a report.
-The spreadsheet handles many old species names and the green columns automatically display back the BLS number, current name, conservation status and group.
+The spreadsheet handles many old species names and the green columns automatically display back the BLS number, current name, conservation status, group and ID difficulty.

 Substrate and position codes